BRIDGE(8) - man - phpMan

 This command adds a new fdb entry with an already known LLADDR.
 Valid only for multicast

-addresses.
-The Ethernet MAC address is added multiple times into the forwarding database
+dresses.
+The Ethernet MAC address is added multiple times into the forwarding database and

 The arguments are the same as with bridge fdb add.